The “ageless senior” is an older person who is not constrained or defined by age; who continues to live life with passion

 I enjoy doing arts and crafts with the pre-schoolers.
 I like their singing too.
 I like it when they smile and laugh.
 It makes me happy.

-Mr Kwan Yuit Wah, 66, Senior Day Care Centre Jurong West
+Mr Kwan Yuit Wah, 66, Day Centre for Seniors (Jurong West)

 I like to stay active.
 My finger pains are absent when I continue to work with my hands